Blackfriars, Newcastle upon Tyne

-Blackfriars is a restored Grade I listed 13th-century friary in Newcastle upon Tyne, Tyne and Wear, England, located in the city centre, close to the city's Chinatown.
+Blackfriars is a restored Grade I listed 13th-century former priory in Newcastle upon Tyne, Tyne and Wear, England, located in the city centre, close to the city's Chinatown.

 Early history

-During the early years of the 13th century, orders of friars began to establish themselves in England.
-Newcastle upon Tyne came to have five friaries within its walls: Blackfriars (Dominican) established in 1239; Whitefriars (Carmelite) established in 1262; Austinfriars (Augustinian) established in 1290 (now the site of the Holy Jesus Hospital); Greyfriars (Franciscans) established in 1274 and the Trinitarians established in 1360.
+During the early years of the 13th century, orders of friars or mendicant brothers began to establish themselves in England.
+Newcastle upon Tyne came to have five mendicant communities within its walls: Blackfriars Priory (Dominican) established in 1239; Whitefriars Priory (Carmelite) established in 1262 (now Whitefriars Place); Austinfriars Priory (Augustinian) established in 1290 (now the site of the Holy Jesus Hospital); Greyfriars Friary (Franciscans) established in 1274 (now the site of New Place); and the Trinitarian Priory established in 1360.
 There was also the nunnery of St Bartholomew's founded in 1086 near the present Nun Street.

-The Dominican friary was founded by a wealthy Newcastle merchant, Sir Peter Scott.
-Friars differed from monks, in that worship featured less prominently in the daily routine of the friary.
+The Dominican priory was founded by a wealthy Newcastle merchant, Sir Peter Scott.
+Friars differed from monks in that liturgical worship was not the principle focus of their life.
 They were clerics who initially lived solely by begging, and they were mostly located in urban areas.
-They were therefore known as mendicant orders.
-The Dominican order was founded by St Dominic, also known as Dominic of Osma, shortly after 1200.
+The Dominican order was founded by St Dominic, also known as Dominic of Osma or Dominic de Gusman, shortly after 1200.

 Dominicans were forbidden to own buildings and land, but such property could be held in trust for them.
 Such was the case with Blackfriars, which was situated in the north west of Newcastle upon Tyne just inside the city walls.
-The friary covered seven acres (2.83 hectares), but also had two gardens and four small closes that provided a small income.
+The priory and its grounds covered 7 acre, but also had two gardens and four small closes that provided a small income.

-During the 14th century, the friary accommodated royalty on more than one occasion.
+During the 14th century, the priory accommodated royalty on more than one occasion.
 In 1334 Edward III of England and Edward Balliol, the claimant to the Scottish throne, met there.